How is cataract surgery done?

 Before we had implants, people had to wear thick glasses after surgery.
 Implants have dramatically altered outcomes of surgery for the better.
 Now, instead of thicker glasses, most people have thinner lenses after surgery.
-Often people can pass a drivers test without glasses at all when they previously had needed glasses their entire lives.
+Often people can pass a driver’s test without glasses at all when they previously had needed glasses their entire lives.

 Can I get rid of my glasses after cataract surgery?

 For many people the answer is “Yes.”
 Significant advancements in intraocular lens technology have allowed us to correct for astigmatism and higher order aberrations.
 This allows many patients with unusual glasses prescriptions to be able to see well without glasses.
-The most exciting lens is a bifocal implant which has allowed many people to get rid of the their glasses for everything!
+The most exciting lens is a bifocal implant which has allowed many people to get rid of their glasses for everything!
 With these lenses, people in their 80s and 90s have been able to see 20/20 at distance and read small print – all without any glasses correction.
-Ask Drs Merfeld or Larson if these lenses would work for you.
+Ask Drs Merfeld Larson or Raven if these lenses would work for you.

 Can I have cataract surgery if I have macular degeneration?